bcgov/jag-file-submission/src/backend/efiling-api/README.md

 ### Openshift

-This is a special profile for openshift, in the current image build openshift runs with an openshift profile.
+Current image build in openshift runs with `openshift` profile by default.
 This profiles mostly enables splunk logging.

 ```bash